MRtrix3/mrtrix3/docs/reference/commands/mtnormalise.rst

 ::

-    mtnormalise [ options ]  wm gm csf wm_out gm_out csf_out
+    mtnormalise [ options ]  input output [ input output ... ]

--  *wm*: the white matter compartment (FOD) image
--  *gm*: the grey matter compartment image
--  *csf*: the cerebral spinal fluid comparment image
--  *wm_out*: the output white matter compartment (FOD) image
--  *gm_out*: the output grey matter compartment image
--  *csf_out*: the output cerebral spinal fluid comparment image
+-  *input output*: list of all input and output tissue compartment files.
+See example usage in the description.
+Note that any number of tissues can be normalised

 Description
 -----------

-Globally normalise three tissue (wm, gm, csf) comparments from multi-tissue CSD such that their sum within each voxel is as close to 1 as possible.
-This involves solving for a single scale factor for each compartment map.
+Multi-tissue normalise.
+Globally normalise multiple tissue compartments (e.g. WM, GM, CSF) from multi-tissue CSD such that their sum (of their DC terms) within each voxel is as close to a scalar as possible (Default: sqrt(1/(4*pi)).
+Normalisation is performed by solving for a single scale factor to adjust each tissue type.
+Example usage: mtnormalise wm.mif wm_norm.mif gm.mif gm_norm.mif csf.mif csf_norm.mif

 Options
 -------

 -  **-mask image** define the mask to compute the normalisation within.
 If not supplied this is estimated automatically

+-  **-value number** specify the value to which the summed tissue compartments will be to (Default: sqrt(1/(4*pi) = 0.282)

 Standard options
 ^^^^^^^^^^^^^^^^